Start9Labs/start9-pages-startos/README.md

 # Wrapper for embassy-pages

-Embassy Pages is a simple web server that uses directories inside File Browser to serve Tor websites.
+Start9 Pages is a simple web server that uses directories inside File Browser or Nextcloud to serve Tor websites.
 This repository creates the `s9pk` package that is installed to run `embassy-pages` on [embassyOS](https://github.com/Start9Labs/embassy-os/.

+This package was recently renamed from Embassy Pages.
+Package ids cannot currently be changed, so it remains `embassy-pages`.

 ## Dependencies